bgamari/ghc-wiki-import/trac-workflow.md

-While creating or modifying a ticket workfow, `contrib/workflow/workflow_parser.py` may be useful.
+While creating or modifying a ticket workflow, `contrib/workflow/workflow_parser.py` may be useful.
 It can create `.dot` files that [
 GraphViz](http://www.graphviz.org) understands to provide a visual description of the workflow.